 WORK

-Immersion is a multi-sensory performance created during a collaborative residency with Able Orchestra, Sinfonia Viva, and Portland College.
-Inspired by the monumental architecture and mechanics of Papplewick Pumping Station - a Victorian-era marvel of steam-powered engineering - the piece transforms raw industrial energy into a dynamic, immersive live experience.
+Immersion is a multi-sensory performance developed through a residency with Able Orchestra, Sinfonia Viva and Portland College.
+The work draws on the architecture and mechanics of Papplewick Pumping Station, translating its industrial systems into a live audio-visual environment.

 Immersion